Skip to content

 Dictionaries have many interesting properties and operations that you can see in the Language Reference.

 Whenever you define an array or a dictionary, you spawn a new object.
-One is advised to NOT define arrays or dictionaries within states, because the code within states run continuously.
-Therefore, new objects will be created at every frame, not just once.
+You are advised to NOT define arrays or dictionaries within states, because the code within the states run continuously.
+New objects will be created at every frame, not just once.

 object "Application"